marcpgg/barcelona-bikes/README.md

 # Barcelona-Bikes
 This project consists of a Jupyter Notebook analyzing data from  over 1300 bikes and electric motorbikes in the city of Barcelona.

-Check final Jupyter Notebook [here](https://github.com/pggmrt/barcelona-bikes/blob/master/notebooks/analytics-scoot.ipynb)
+Check one of the  Jupyter Notebooks [here](https://nbviewer.jupyter.org/github/pggmrt/barcelona-bikes/blob/master/notebooks/analytics-muv.ipynb)

 These are some of the results: